-Extensions of this result to multinomial and tobit likelihoods have since been also derived \citep{fasano2022class,anceschi2023bayesian}.
-An important computational caveat is that the possibility of exact sampling relies on a rejection sampler for high-dimensional truncated normal distributions \cite{botev2017normal}.
-In our context, the worst-case dimension for the sampler is $\max_{i=1,2,\ldots,n} n_i$, the largest number of within-subject measurements.
-When this quantity is bounded by a moderately large number (e.g., 100), empirical results from \cite{botev2017normal} suggest the sampler remains numerically stable.
-The assumption that the size of most within-unit observations is small is well justified for various biomedical applications, where, despite the large number of patients, the number of longitudinal or spatial measurements available for a single patient is relatively small. \end{enumerate}
+A rejection sampler for a high-dimensional truncated normal distributions \cite{botev2017normal} can thus be used to draw \emph{iid} samples from the conditional distribution $p(\boldsymbol{\gamma}_i|\mathbf{Y}_i,\OO)$, for each $i\in[n]$.
+Botev \cite{botev2017normal} suggested that the numerical stability of the sampler begins to deteriorate around a dimension of 100.
+In our context, the worst-case dimension for using such a rejection sampler within our algorithm is $\max_{i=1,2,\ldots,n} n_i$, the largest number of within-subject measurements.
+Therefore, producing \emph{iid} random effects samples in this latter case is a genuine possibility only if there are very many groups in the dataset, but few groups have very many measurements.